synzen/MonitoRSS-Web/README.md

 A web app for https://github.com/synzen/Discord.RSS to manage your feeds.
 The backend is built with Express with server-side sessions, and a RESTful API.
 The front end is built with create-react-app (in ./client folder), with Redux and React Router.
 User authentication is done via Discord's OAuth2.

+### Usage

 All documentation can be found at https://docs.discordrss.xyz/.

 This repo is for the development of the app, and the maintenance of the Docker image.
 For the main npm bot repository, see https://github.com/synzen/Discord.RSS.

 For personal non-programmatic use via cloning, use the repo at https://github.com/synzen/Discord.RSS-Clone.

 # Preview